Jennifer Solheim, MFA

 Building & Room:

 601 S. Morgan St.

-Jennifer Solheim is a Visiting Lecturer in French and Francophone Studies and in the Department of English.
+Jennifer Solheim is a Visiting Lecturer in French and Francophone Studies and in the Honors College, where she also serves as a Faculty Fellow.
 A specialist in 20th-21st century Francophone cultures and performance studies, her book The Performance of Listening in Postcolonial Francophone Culture was published by Liverpool University Press in 2018.
 In addition to her critical work on gender, postcolonial studies, and sound studies, she is a fiction writer with publications at the Bellevue Literary Review, Confrontation, and The Pinch, and she is a Contributing Editor at Fiction Writers Review.

 2018, 2019, Glimmer Train Award Honorable Mentions, Glimmer Train Press

 2016, Honoring Our Professors’ Excellence (HOPE) Award, UIC Campus Housing